tecolicom/actions-use-any-tools/README.md

 # actions-use-x-tools

 This Github action is a quick interface to use other `use-x-tools` actions.
+Currently `apt` and `perl` tools are supported.
+Common parameters `cache` and `cache_gen` can be set through this action.
+If you want to use other parameters, use individual action direct.

-## usage
+## Usage

 ```
 # inputs: